 Once again, this took a few runs of the test to get right.
-I ended up adding a second versions of the test, one with fifteen and one with sixteen letters, to make sure it works if the integer division has an even number.
+I actually used two versions of the test, one with fifteen and one with sixteen letters to make sure it works if the integer division has an even number.